 Four students have joined the ICTR TL1 career development pre-doctoral training program funded by the NIH.
-They are Quinton Cotton, MSSA, Katherine Luethcke, David Rutkowski, and Brian Walczak, DO.
+They are Quinton Cotton, MSSA, Ross Luethcke, David Rutkowski, and Brian Walczak, DO.

 The TL1 program has six trainees as part of the NIH Clinical and Translational Science Award.
 They represent the Departments of Medical Sciences, Mechanical Engineering, Medicine (Geriatrics and Infectious Disease), Orthopedics and Rehabilitation, and Population Health Sciences (Epidemiology).
 The other current trainees are Anna Barker and Colin Grove.